Polyconseil/pyhound/docs/index.rst

 ===========

-This is the pdf harvester for pyhound.
+This is a command-line client for the Hound source code search engine.

 See the `[README]`_ for more information & examples.